inductiva/inductiva/docs-sources/opensees/ida-at-scale/sections/section2.md

 ## 2. Project and File Path Configuration
 To manage and organize simulation data, we group everything into a **Project**.
 We also define the input file paths required for the analyses.

+Update the `tutorial_folder` variable to point to the path of the downloaded IDA-at-scale folder.

 ```python
 # Organize all data into a Project
 project_name = "B2_3P_Tutorial"